 We’ll keep fighting for animals just like Leo, and believe that with your help we can create the change that will eventually see animal experimentation consigned to the scrapheap of human wrongs, where people look back on this dark chapter in human evolution and wonder just how on earth we got it so horribly wrong.

 Find out more about the Right to Release Campaign.

 Leo escapes from the lab – children’s book

-Written by Helen Marston and beautifully illustrated by Alex Jasinski who has truly captured the essence of each of the characters, “Leo escapes from the lab” tells the story of Leo, his little sidekick Alfie, his big brother Rocky and the human characters he has met along his journey.
+Written by Helen Marston and beautifully illustrated by Alex Jasinski who has truly captured the essence of each of the characters, “Leo escapes from the lab” tells the story of Leo, his little sidekick Alfie, his big brother Rocky and the human characters he met along his journey.
 Needless to say, “Leo escapes from the lab” is a true story and the characters are all real!

 All profits raised from the sale of the books will go toward HRA’s work to end animal experiments.